emailaddresses/PHYS4150-2018/README.md

 I hope it will be helpful for course learning.

+# Usage
+1. check course website frequently, especially course notification section.
+2. follow the Instruction section to view / download the course materials.
+3. follow the Instruction section to setup Octave / MATLAB on PC.
+4. go through *1 - programming get-started* to get familar with Octave / MATLAB
+5. focus on the course algorithms, try to understand, implement, and apply them to real physics problem

 # Course Notification
 1. assignment states; detail see [homework list](https://github.com/husisy/PHYS4150-2018/tree/master/homework)
    * [1 - programming get-started](https://github.com/husisy/PHYS4150-2018/tree/master/homework#1---programming-get-started) (ungraded and nothing need to submit)